 The Audit Committee was informed in relation to the updated Internal Audit methodology, the incorporation of the latter in the Operating Regulations of the Internal Audit Division and into the individual policies and procedures.
-The Audit Committee was also informed about the installation of new Audit Management Software at the Internal Audit Division, the evolution of the organizational structure of this Division as well as its further empowerment with experienced and specialized staff.
+The Audit Committee was also informed about the installation of new Audit Management Software at the Internal Audit Division.